 Components: V

-Duration: Concentration (partial), up to 1 hour
+Duration: 1 hour

-Protective energies radiate from you in an aura with a 15-foot radius.
-Until the spell ends, the aura moves with you, centered on you.
-Each allied creature in the area reduce the number of hit point damage they take from weapon attacks 1.
-This cannot reduce the damage below 1 point.
+Protective energies radiate from you in an aura with a 15-foot radius centered on you.
+All allied creatures in the area suffer 2 less points of weapon damage (to a minimum of 1 point of damage).

-A hostile creature can negate this effect if they succeed on a Spirit saving throw if they are within the aura’s area.
+A hostile creature attacking your allied creature can attempt a Spirit saving throw against your aura DC.
+If they succeed on the saving throw, the damage from their attacks is not reduced by this spell.

+This spell is suppressed by the protection from good and evil (and similar abjurations).
+This is an aura bonus.

 Heightened.
-For each spell level above 1st, allied creatures in the aura’s area of effect take 1 less point of damage (up to 5 less points of damage at spell level 5).
+For each spell level above 1st, allied creatures in the aura’s area of effect take 1 less point of damage (up to 6 less points of damage at spell level 5).